darasus/ai-blog/content/how-does-mediation-work.md

   techniques to facilitate communication between the parties.
 Mediation is collaborative, flexible, and can be modified to accommodate the parties’ schedules.
+intro: >-
+  Mediation is a process that brings together two people, or parties, who are in conflict with one another to resolve their dispute.
+It’s an alternative to going to court which involves winners and losers, winners and losers again.
+  Instead of this, mediation helps both parties achieve a resolution that works for both of them.
+In mediation you have the opportunity to express your needs and goals while also listening carefully to the other party and considering their needs and goals as well.

+  Mediation is confidential so that parties can speak openly about their concerns, fears, and desires without fear of retribution.
+The mediator does not take sides but rather assists the parties in exploring possible solutions to resolve the conflict in a way that works for both of them.

+  An added benefit of mediation is that it allows people on opposing sides of a dispute see each other as human beings with needs, wants and concerns just like they have.
+They learn cooperation instead of confrontation…
 ---

 ## What Happens in Mediation?